Fidela-keziah/neighborhood/README.md

 ## Description

-{The application will allow a user to post a Neighbourhood,Join a neighbourhood, Meet new neighbours, post latest happenings..}
+The application will allow a user to post a Neighbourhood,Join a neighbourhood, Meet new neighbours, post latest happenings..

 ## Cloning